 - Emphasizing the importance of Global Interfaith Harmony in encouraging and supporting climate action by individuals and communities, governments at all levels, religious congregations, and for-profit and not-for-profit entities to reduce and eliminate greenhouse gas emissions by reforming patterns of production and consumption, decreasing reliance on fossil fuels, promoting renewable energy and energy efficiency, and promoting the sustainability of natural systems.

 - Advocating aggressive action by the National Governments, International Agencies and Financial Institutions, and Corporations and business entities in implementing and supporting the Human Right to a Clean, Healthy, and Sustainable Environment and Next Generation Rights and Responsibilities.

 - Advocating for repurposing of the UN Trusteeship Council to account for Next Generation Rights and Responsibilities and care for the Global Commons.

 - Promoting and supporting the transition to clean, safe and affordable renewable energy in all countries, and the realization of a post-carbon global economy with fair and affordable access to energy for all.

 - Enabling cooperation in adopting, fulfilling and measuring the impact of organizational and individual commitments to change, including the UNEP Faith for Earth Coalition.
 We will continue encourage, enable, celebrate for the actions of change-makers around the world to cooperate in a way never before possible.

-- Build on the consensus and partnerships which emerged from the Parliament’s previous global Convenings toward a successful and joyful Convening in Chicago, Illinois in August 2023, with a substantive, diverse, and action-focused climate action track of programs.
+- Build on the consensus and partnerships which emerged from the Parliament’s previous global Convenings toward democratic and climate action as part of FOCUS24: Faith, Democracy and Our Common Future.